hl7ch/ch-etoc/input/pagecontent/index.md

 SectionPlanOfCare is omitted for the following reason: It can be assumed that careplans will be available at best as pdf files for the foreseeable future.
 There is therefore a need to provide careplans as an attachment.
 This is what the Attachment section is for.

-All other secctions for clinical content use the same wording for section titles as the  [Composition (IPS)](https://build.fhir.org/ig/HL7/fhir-ips/StructureDefinition-Composition-uv-ips.htmlhttps://build.fhir.org/ig/HL7/fhir-ips/StructureDefinition-Composition-uv-ips.html):
+All other sections for clinical content use the same wording for section titles as the  [Composition (IPS)](https://build.fhir.org/ig/HL7/fhir-ips/StructureDefinition-Composition-uv-ips.htmlhttps://build.fhir.org/ig/HL7/fhir-ips/StructureDefinition-Composition-uv-ips.html):

 [sectionMedications]( http://fhir.ch/ig/ch-etoc/branches/main/StructureDefinition-ch-etoc-composition-definitions.html#Composition.sectionMedications)
 [sectionImmunizations]( http://fhir.ch/ig/ch-etoc/branches/main/StructureDefinition-ch-etoc-composition-definitions.html#Composition.sectionImmunizations)